 You can choose to receive a weekly email containing new opportunities added during the week that match any of your saved searches.
 Email alerts will be sent out on Friday, and by default you will receive a single email containing the results of all of your opportunities alerts.

 To set up a new email alert, create a search and choose to save it following the instructions detailed in the “Saving your results” section, above.
 In the pop-up window, after entering a name for the search, click on the “Save and alert” option.

 To manage your email alerts, click on the “Email alerts” button in the top right-hand corner of the page.
 You will see a page listing all of your saved searches.
-Check and uncheck the boxes next to their titles to select which you wish to contribute to your weekly alerts.
+Check and uncheck the boxes next to the titles you wish to contribute to your weekly alerts.

 Downloading your results

 In addition to browsing the *Research Professional database for funding opportunities, you also have the option to download these results and view them offline.
 To do this, select the opportunities you wish to download from your search results and then click on the “Actions” drop-down menu located next to the “Bookmarks” button.
 By selecting “Download”, you will have three further options:

 Full Text: This selection will enable you to view and download all of the information to do with the funding opportunity as presented on the live *Research Professional webpage.
 This document will be downloaded as a plain text (.txt) file.